crslegend/crslegend/README.md

 ![Hey there!](https://user-images.githubusercontent.com/27951537/132129303-d006d025-9fe9-4d44-9959-093ee0517478.gif)

 ## Something About Me
-I'm a final year Information Systems undergraduate from National University of Singapore and I aspire to become a full-stack developer!
-I enjoy building applications that focus on making a meaningful impact on users, while keeping flexibility and minimalism in mind.
+I'm a full-stack developer and I enjoy building applications that focus on making a meaningful impact on users, while keeping flexibility and minimalism in mind.

 You can reach me at risheng17@gmail.com OR
 <br>